cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 [^disclaimer]

-[^disclaimer]: This is a rather drafty initial revision, pieced
+[^disclaimer]: This is still rather drafty, pieced
     together from various components, so it has a higher level of redundancy than ultimately desired.